You need to stock the wine cellar with an initial investment

 everyday wine, weekend wine, special occasion wine, and a great

 bottle wine for that very special occasion.
+Here is a great Website for finding wine values and bargains.

 Later, consider a few wines from France, Spain, Italy, Germany,